cc-hpc-itwm/tarantella/docs/source/installation.rst

 applications, based on the
 `GASPI (Global Address Space Programming Interface) standard <http://www.gaspi.de>`_.

-The currently supported versions are ``v1.4-1.5``, which need to be built with position independent flags (``-fPIC``).
+The currently supported versions start with ``1.5``, and they need to be built with position independent flags (``-fPIC``).
 To download the required version, clone the
 `GPI-2 git repository <https://github.com/cc-hpc-itwm/GPI-2.git>`_